Search for SQL statements in DPA

 Use the Find SQL feature to search for any SQL statement based on what you know about it.
 You can specify a time range and then apply any combination of filters and search strings:

-Even if you don't know anything about the SQL text, you can apply filters to locate SQL statements that were executed by a certain user, ran as part of a certain application, were executed from a certain computer, or queried a specific database.
+Even if you don't know anything about the SQL text, you can apply filters to locate SQL statements that were run by a certain user, as part of a certain application, from a certain computer, or against a specific database.

 If you know something about the SQL text, you can enter search strings such as table names or the operation being performed.

 The Find SQL feature is available in DPA 2021.1 and later.

 See the following sections:

 jsmithcomplained about the performance of the application

 acme_ecommerce, which he ran at about 10:00 AM yesterday.
 To investigate, set the time period, and then filter by user and application.

 You tuned a SQL statement, and it no longer appears in the Trends charts.
 You want to open the tuned version in the Query Details page to see the results of your tuning.
 Because you are familiar with the statement, you can search for terms or phrases from the SQL text.